24 Different Types of Bettas Explained

 Crowntail Betta

 As the name suggests, these betta variations have spiky fins resembling crowns.
 Crowntail bettas are easily identified with webbed tails stretching slightly beyond each ray.
-Due to the webbing, crown tail bettas usually break their rays and end up with bent tails.
+Due to the webbing, crown tail bettas usually break their rays and end with bent tails.

 Double Tail Betta